fbpx

 • Lynn Whitfield – recipient of the Legend Award honoring her lasting impact and excellence in television and film.

-• Congresswoman Jasmine Crockett (D–Texas) – Recipient of the Champion for Change Award for her fearless advocacy for justice, equality, and community empowerment.
+• Congresswoman Jasmine Crockett (D–Texas) – Recipient of the Champion for Change Award for her fearless advocacy for justice, equity, and empowerment in government and beyond.

-• Kenny Lattimore – Grammy-nominated R&B artist and D.C. native; recipient of the SWAG Award for using his platform to uplift conversations around art, culture, and faith.
+• Kenny Lattimore – Grammy-nominated R&B artist and D.C. native; recipient of the SWAG Award, honoring his artistry, humanitarian work, and commitment to inspiring through music.

-• Virginia Ali – Co-founder of the legendary Ben’s Chili Bowl; recipient of the Business Legacy Award for decades of community leadership and entrepreneurship.
+• Virginia Ali – Co-founder of the iconic Ben’s Chili Bowl; recipient of the Business Legacy Award for her decades-long commitment to community, entrepreneurship, and cultural preservation.

-• Edna Kane Williams – AARP Executive Vice President; honored for her leadership and contributions to social advocacy and corporate diversity.
+• Edna Kane Williams – AARP Executive Vice President; recipient of the Corporate Trailblazer Award for her visionary leadership and efforts to drive inclusion, representation, and social impact through corporate advocacy.

 A Celebration of Soulidarity